General parameters

 $header_name_extra_config = "SSP-Extra-Config";

-Then if you send the header SSP-Extra-Config: domain1
+Then if you send the header SSP-Extra-Config: domain1, the file

 Using Apache, we may set such header using the following: